fluidecho/kurunt/deploy/ec2/README.md

 8888     # Web admin (default port).
 9001     # Stram report.
 5555     # http input stream (if inputing data from external sources).
+3333     # api output.
 6001+    # tcp/udp input stream (from web admin, as set by their apikey, if inputting data from external sources).
 7001+    # tcp/udp input stream (from asmodule, as set by their apikey, if inputting data from external sources).

 ```
-Kurunt uses axon for its message processing, if you have setup kurunt to run across multiple machines you will need to set your topology.json, if any of these machines are outside of the AWS security group you will need to open thous ports acordingly.
+Kurunt uses axon for its message processing, if you have setup kurunt to run across multiple machines you will need to set your topology.json, if any of these machines are outside of the AWS security group you will need to open those ports accordingly.

 After creating instance.

-Log into instance, using the instances public dns address:
+Log into instance, using your instances public dns address:
 ```
 ssh -i ec2.pem ubuntu@ec2-54-234-30-169.compute-1.amazonaws.com
 ```